osmosis-labs/assetlists/RUNBOOKS.md

 1. The `*_halt_reason` is set to `manual`.
 Script-owned reasons get auto-cleared on recovery; `manual` does not.
 2. `tooltip_message` is non-empty.
 Any tooltip locks the asset against all automation.
 The one sanctioned exception is a curator-set expiry: if you also set `tooltip_expiry_date`, `check_tooltip_expiry.mjs` will clear or decay the tooltip on that date (see RB009).

 Commit and let the daily cron run.
-Verify the asset is now ignored by automation by checking the next workflow summary's "Manual halts currently in effect" section.
+Verify the asset is now ignored by automation by checking the next workflow summary's "Manual & planned-shutdown halts currently in effect" section.

 #### Release the override